Connect with others who understand.

 Can Treating Sleep Apnea Help With Weight Loss?

-In general, treating sleep apnea can improve energy levels and the quality of sleep, which can ultimately lead to a better foundation for health changes.
+In general, treating sleep apnea (with CPAP or otherwise) can improve your energy levels and the quality of sleep, which can ultimately lead to a better foundation for health changes.
 When people sleep better, they often feel more energized and motivated to move their bodies.
 They may also have fewer cravings and better control over their appetite.

 Combining sleep apnea treatment options with a comprehensive lifestyle plan that includes healthy eating, regular physical activity, and behavioral support is the most effective method to improve quality of life.